ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 One important goal is to gain a higher view and not only deal with individual genes but understand which pathways are involved in the response.

 Once we obtain a list of genes, we have multiple analysis to perform to go beyond a simple list of genes:
-- a Gene Set Enrichment Analysis (GSEA)
+- Annotating our list of genes with cross-databases identifiers and descriptions (Entrezid, Uniprot, KEGG, etc.).

-- Co-expression analysis: can you identify genes working together upon your experimental treatment?
+- Performing Enrichment and Gene Set Enrichment Analysis (GSEA) analyses using R or webtools.
-- Tissue-specificity
+- Integrate transcriptomic results in the context of metabolic pathways (data integration).

 # 2. Annotating your DE genes